misclassified/meps-text-mining/README.md

 ### Scrape speeches given a list of meps

-Once you have the list of Meps you can start scraping the speeches from the europarl website. **Note** -> The list of maps is a csv file with the following columns:
+Once you have the list of Meps you can start scraping the speeches from the europarl website. **Note** -> The list of MEPS is a csv file with the following columns:

 | Column      | Description |
 | ----------- | ----------- |